widgetti/solara/solara/website/pages/docs/content/lab/toestand.md

 # More complex state

-Application state is usually is more than a primitive such as an int of a string.
+Application state is usually more than a primitive such as an int of a string.
 A common way to store application state is to wrap it in a class using [dataclass](https://docs.python.org/3/library/dataclasses.html), [Pydantic](https://pydantic-docs.helpmanual.io/), [`attrs`](https://www.attrs.org/en/stable/) or even a `TypedDict`.

 ```python